 It is probably safe to say that most of North America is accustomed to living in 2600 square feet homes with just a family of two.
 Or even 4000+ square feet homes with a family of four.
 As I go apartment hunting I start to wonder how much is too small, and how much is “just enough” space for me?

-Some of the benefits of living in a smaller space outside of cheaper utility bills are more global, meaning less consumption of things, less fossil fuels used, and less furniture to fill the space.
-Less furniture means less materials used and less waste.
+Some of the benefits of living in a smaller space outside of cheaper utility bills are more global, meaning less consumption of things, fewer fossil fuels used, and less furniture to fill the space.
+Less furniture means fewer materials used and less waste.

-For example, average utility bills for an 1800 square foot house costs $140 a month and average utility bills for a 450 square foot apartment place costs $18 per month according to apartment therapy.
+For example, the average utility bill for an 1800 square foot house costs $140 a month and the average utility bill for a 450 square foot apartment place costs $18 per month according to apartment therapy.

 So How Much Space?

 So how much space does one person need?
 According to the engineering toolbox, the average person needs about 100-400 square feet of space to feel comfortable in an apartment.
 That being said, it really depends on the person.
 Some people need a ton of space to feel sane, some people can work with very little.
 For example, I know quite a few couples who live together in 450 square feet of space.
 They are still together (haha!) so perhaps living in a small space is a testament to their relationship.

 There are more than a few inspirational videos and blogs where people can really work well with small spaces.
 Some of these are Graham Hill’s Life Edited apartment, who was able to fit 8 different types of rooms into a small 420 square foot room.
 Of course, you don’t necessarily need to be an architect or an interior designer, but there are a few places where you can find solutions for your small space.
 There are lots of people out there who are proud of their small space and want to share it with the world.

 How Do I Live In a Small Space?